urunsiyabend/chaosgamepython/README.md

 ![Chaos Game](img/chaos-game.png)

 ## Description
-This is a simple framework implementation of the Chaos Game in PyGame.
+This is a simple framework implementation of the Chaos Game in Python.
 The Chaos Game is a mathematical game that simulates the process of a trajectory of a point subject to non-linear iterative function systems.
 The game is played by plotting a point at a random position in a square and then iteratively moving the point halfway towards one of the vertices of a polygon, randomly chosen from a given set of vertices.
 The vertices are fixed for a given polygon, and do not change position.
 The polygon used in this implementation is a triangle, but it can be easily changed to any other polygon.

 The Chaos Game is a form of dynamical system.
 The game can be extended to higher dimensions by using a regular polyhedron or even a higher-dimensional polytope as the space to move in, and a set of non-linear functions.
 The game can also be played with a circle instead of a polygon.